Polyvagal Practice Group

 - Learn more about the Polyvagal Theory and application of polyvagal exercises

-- Work with a polyvagal partner to build safety and accountability
+- Work with a polyvagal partner in dyads to build a practice of curiosity and safety

 - Use weekly sessions to answer questions and practice new skills